Timeline: Tracking Latin America's Road to Vaccination

 El Salvador approves importing, distributing, and using the AstraZeneca-Oxford vaccine.
 On November 24, President Bukele had announced an agreement with the British firm two purchase 2 million doses to arrive in the first three months of 2021.

-December 29 — Brazil urges COVID-19 vaccine producers to speed up applications for use in the country as pressure grows for President Jair Bolsonaro to start vaccinations.
+December 29 — Brazil urges COVID-19 vaccine producers to speed up applications for use in the country as pressure grows for President Bolsonaro to start vaccinations.
 Meanwhile, Russia requests regulatory approval from Anvisa to launch Phase 3 trials of the Sputnik V vaccine in Brazil.

 December 22 — Argentina’s health regulator authorizes the use of Pfizer-BioNTech's vaccine.